connorjacobsen/iris/SPECIFICATION.md

 #### Int

 `Int`s in Iris are signed integer values.
-These values can be added, subtracted, multiplied, and divided in the expected ways.
+These values can be added, subtracted, multiplied, and divided in the expected ways. `Int`s are 32 bit signed values.

 Examples: